Welsh Couple Celebrate SECOND £1M National Lottery Win

 While according to experts at Allwyn, operator of the National Lottery, the odds of Richard and Faye winning both the EuroMillions Millionaire Maker and then five numbers and the bonus ball on Lotto are over 24 trillion to one, the couple credit the power of positive thinking.

-“We always believed winning was possible, and once we scooped £1M and met hundreds of other lucky winners, we realised fairytales do come true and there are winners everywhere!
+Faye said: “We always believed winning was possible, and once we scooped £1m and met hundreds of other lucky winners, we realised fairytales do come true and there are winners everywhere!
 We knew the odds of it happening again were outrageous, but we’re proof that if you believe, anything is possible.”

 Richard explains, “When you match two numbers in the Lotto draw, you automatically win a Lucky Dip for the next game and that’s what’s happened to us.
 We matched two numbers and won a free Lucky Dip from the draw on the 15th, which put us into the next draw and so on, until the winning draw on Wednesday 26 November.”